01 of 04

 Tear the paper into small pieces and leave to soak until the paper is fully saturated.
-This can take a couple of hours, although I normally let mine soak overnight.
+This can take a couple of hours or you can let it soak overnight.
 Use a hand blender to blend the paper into a pulp.
 Squeeze the water from the pulp, all lumps should be removed at this stage and the paper pulp should be well mixed.

 03 of 04